Daemonite/material/docs/4.6/material/cards.md

 ## Card primary action

-If the whole card is the action itself, you can add `card-primary action` to the card itself.
+If the whole card is the action itself, you can add `.card-primary-action` to the card itself.
 It will give it a nice background, a shadow effect on hover and a ripple effect on click.

-As a Primary action is frequently a link, it is perfect to use it with [Bootstrap's utility `stretched-link`]({{ site.baseurl }}/docs/{{ site.docs_version }}/utilities/stretched-link/) (NB.
-Stretched-link requires container to be set to `position: relative`, but `card-primary-action` is).
+As a Primary action is frequently a link, it is perfect to use it with [Bootstrap's utility `.stretched-link`]({{ site.baseurl }}/docs/{{ site.docs_version }}/utilities/stretched-link/) (NB.
+Stretched-link requires container to be set to `position: relative`, but `.card-primary-action` is).

 {% capture example %}
 <div class="card card-body card-primary-action flex-row" style="width: 250px;">